Day 1 Berlin Please make your own way to the joining hotel.

 Private Vehicle (3.00 hour(s))

-Day 6 Český Krumlov/Vienna (1B) Drive across the border into Austria, where we take an orientation walk with the CEO.
-Visit the historic Hotel Sacher and taste the world-famous Sacher Torte.
+Day 6 Český Krumlov/Vienna (1B) Drive across the border into Austria, where we take an orientation walk with our CEO.
+Stop by a Viennese café for a taste of the world-famous Sacher Torte - an elegant confection historically linked to Vienna's distinguished coffee houses.
 Enjoy free time this evening to visit the opera house or simply enjoy a walk around the city.

 Private Vehicle (4.00 hour(s))

 Day 7 Vienna (1B) This morning, visit the famed Naschmarkt with a culinary expert, exploring the stalls and lanes to sample some of Vienna's finest treats.
 This afternoon is free to wander the elegant streets.
-Take in some of Europe's most distinguished art galleries, visit the stunning Lipizzaner horses of the renowned Vienna Riding School, experience mass with the Vienna Boys Choir, or settle into a café and order a slice of mouthwatering Viennese cake.
+Take in some of Europe's most distinguished art galleries, visit the stunning Lipizzaner horses of the renowned Vienna Riding School, experience mass with the Vienna Boys Choir, or settle into a café.

 Day 8 Vienna/Budapest (1B) You might like to have an optional dinner at a local restaurant on Váci Utca, which is the bustling main street of Budapest.